-So what are some writing tips for developing antagonists?
+So what are some writing tips for creating antagonists?
 How do we develop an antagonist who is interesting, entertaining, one who will cause us to shiver, shake, yet feel more for him than loathing?
 How do we make our readers almost root for the antagonist, make him so well rounded the reader connects to and believes the antagonist is as real as any other character in the story?

 Here are ten creative writing tips for developing antagonists worthy of your protagonist and story:

-Writing Tip #1
+Creating an Antagonist Writing Tip #1

 Do the same amount of work to develop your antagonist as you do your protagonist.
 Develop the same amount of backstory.
 Know your antagonist.
 Give him a life before he hits the first page of your book.

-Writing Tip #2
+Creating an Antagonist Writing Tip #2

 Make sure your antagonist (like your protagonist) has a goal.
 He believes he is on the only possible path and his goal is noble.
 He is the hero of his own story and wants something that he has thought about, considered and has decided to go after.
 Preferably the opposite of what your protagonist wants, or perhaps he wants the same thing so must clash with your protagonist to get it.
 Goals are key for both the protagonist and antagonist.
 And make sure they clash!

-Writing Tip #3
+Creating an Antagonist Writing Tip #3

 Write in your antagonist’s point of view, even if his POV is never in your book.
 Write in his voice—first person—as if he’s talking to you.
 Let him tell you how he feels, what he wants, what he’s planning.
 You will engage a close connection that your readers will sense, whether or not this particular writing goes into your manuscript.

-Writing Tip #4
+Creating an Antagonist Writing Tip #4

 Make sure your antagonist—at least in his own mind—has justification for everything he does.
-He has to believe he’s in the right, otherwise your reader won’t feel he’s real and will disconnect.
+He has to believe he’s in the right, otherwise, your reader won’t feel he’s real and will disconnect.
 To make him believable, be sure he believes in himself and every step he takes.

-Writing Tip #5
+Creating an Antagonist Writing Tip #5

 As Donald Maass suggests in Writing the Breakout Novel Workbook, outline your book from the antagonist’s point of view.
 Not every scene, but give him an outline with steps throughout the story so you clearly see the path he will take through your book.
 Whether you do it at the beginning, middle, or end of writing your book, this is a wonderful way to strengthen conflict in your story.